Creating an Exchange Marketplace listing

 - Review your contact information.
 Your email address isn't displayed to buyers, but their responses are anonymously forwarded to this email address.
 The email specified under Settings > Plan and permissions (or Settings > Account) in your Shopify admin is used for all Exchange and Escrow notifications.
 It’s important that you have access to this email inbox.
 If you need to update this email address, then contact firstname.lastname@example.org for assistance.
 Buyers aren't able to see your email address.

 - Select an industry for your business.
 If your business is in the Starter store category, then you won't see the option to select an industry.
-If your business has less than $100 USD in whitelisted revenue, then it's automatically placed in the Starter store category.
+If your business has less than $100 USD in verified sales revenue, then it's automatically placed in the Starter store category.
 See our guide about understanding your business's revenue data for more information.

 - Enter a description for your business.
 Use this to provide potential buyers with important information, including details about your sales, marketing strategies, target markets, the history of your business, and why you have decided to sell the business.